-Initially, the Altman Z-Score was found to be 72% accurate in predicting bankruptcy 2 years prior to the bankruptcy.
-Isn’t it interesting?
+In 1968, Edward Altman founded the ‘Z Score’ formula to predict bankruptcy.
+Initially, the Altman Z Score was found to be 72% accurate in predicting bankruptcy two years prior to the bankruptcy.

-Morgan Stanley strategy analyst, Graham Secker, used the Z-score in 2009 to rank a group of European companies.
+Recently, Graham Secker, a strategy analyst with Morgan Stanley used the ‘Z Score’ in 2009 to rank a group of European companies.
 He found that the companies with weaker balance sheets underperformed the market more than two thirds of the time.

 The formula is used to predict corporate defaults or bankruptcy or in academic language, financial distress position of companies.